BBQ Meatball Wrap Recipe

 What size tortillas should I use for meatball wraps?

 Use tortillas at least 8 inches in diameter for these meatball wraps.
-You could go with larger tortillas if you want more filling.
-Or go with a huge 12 inch tortilla, and make your meatball wraps like these by Ree Drummond, the Pioneer Woman!
+You could go with a 10 inch (burrito size) tortilla if you want more filling.
+Or go with a huge 12 inch tortilla, and make your meatball wraps like these by Ree Drummond!

 Do wraps really have fewer calories than meatball subs?